digitalheir/java-probabilistic-earley-parser/README.md

     private static final Terminal with = new ExactStringTerminal("with");

-    private static final Grammar grammar = new Grammar.Builder("test") .setSemiring(new LogSemiring()) // If not set, defaults to Log semiring which is probably what you want .addRule(
+    private static final Grammar grammar = new Grammar.Builder("test") .setSemiring(LogSemiring.get()) // If not set, defaults to Log semiring which is probably what you want .addRule(
                     1.0,   // Probability between 0.0 and 1.0, defaults to 1.0.
 The builder takes care of converting it to the semiring element
                     S,     // Left hand side of the rule